Skyscanner/backpack-react-native/CONTRIBUTING.md

 - **Run `npm run release`**.
 Do not run `npm publish`.
 - You’ll be asked to specify a new version.
 Options are *patch*, *minor* or *major*.
 These should directly align to the entries you put in the [unreleased changelog](/unreleased.md) in step 1.
 - Move entries from [unreleased.md](/unreleased.md) to the [changelog](/changelog.md).
 Update the package versions for the new changes, and group them under a title with today’s date and a brief summary of what has changed.
-- Commit and push to master.
+- Commit and push to main.

 ### Native Android bridges